Vitamin K Deficiency

-Vitamin K is an essential lipid-soluble vitamin, which is important to bone and heart health as well as blood clotting and brain function.
-A deficiency of vitamin K is rare in healthy adults due to its presence in a variety of commonly eaten foodstuffs, including green leafy vegetables, oils and grains.
+Vitamin K is an essential fat-soluble vitamin which is important to bone and heart health, as well as blood clotting and brain function.
+A deficiency of vitamin K is rare in healthy adults due to its presence in a variety of common dietary sources, including green leafy vegetables, oils and grains.

-However, people of any age can develop a vitamin K deficiency, which may be triggered by a number of factors, including liver disease, malnutrition and as a consequence of taking certain prescription drugs.
-The condition is also relatively common in breastfed infants.
+While newborn babies are particularly at risk, people of any age can develop a vitamin K deficiency, which may be triggered by a number of factors, including liver disease, malnutrition and as a consequence of taking certain prescription drugs.

-A nutritionally balanced diet is normally sufficient to prevent a vitamin K deficiency.
-If a deficiency does develop, it can usually be treated effectively if detected early.
+A nutritionally balanced diet is normally sufficient to prevent vitamin K deficiency.
+If a deficiency of vitamin K does develop, it can usually be treated effectively if detected early.

 Vitamin K deficiency symptoms

-- Excessive bleeding, from a cut, wound, injection or puncture, for example
+- Excessive bleeding, e.g. from a cut, wound, injection or puncture

 - Easy bruising

 - Heavy menstrual bleeding

 If you think that you or a loved one might have signs of vitamin K deficiency, try using the Ada app to find out more about your symptoms.

 Infants are at an increased risk of developing a vitamin K deficiency until they begin to eat regular foods, which will usually be around 4 to 6 months after birth.